3-Nitrobenzaldehyde

-3-Nitrobenzaldehyde is an organic aromatic compound containing a nitro group meta-substituted to an aldehyde.
+3-Nitrobenzaldehyde is an organic compound with the formula O2NC6H4CHO.
+It is one of three isomers of nitrobenzaldehyde.
+It contains a nitro group meta-substituted to the aldehyde.

 3-Nitrobenzaldehyde is the primary product obtained via the mono-nitration of benzaldehyde with nitric acid.

-Synthesis

-The synthesis of 3-nitrobenzaldehyde is accomplished via nitration of benzaldehyde, which yields mostly the meta-isomer.
 Product distribution is about 19% for the ortho-, 72% for the meta- and 9% for the para isomers.

 Uses

 3-Nitrobenzaldehyde is a precursor to the drug Tipranavir.
 It is a mainstay in the synthesis of Dihydropyridine calcium channel blockers.
 Via selective reduction of the nitro group, it is a precursor to the diazonium salt.